 The School also has an active research cohort encompassed in several broad research themes.
-The School has recently established four research hubs in Complex Human Data, Decision Science, Ethics and Well-being, and Translational Clinical Science, and has also developed a major initiative in Behaviour Change.
+The School has recently established three research hubs in Complex Human Data, Decision Science, and Ethics and Well-being, and has also developed two major initiatives in Behaviour Change and Translational Clinical Science.